explaingit

 TLDR

-A reference guide showing which Lodash and Underscore functions can be replaced with native JavaScript, plus an ESLint plugin to flag unnecessary library usage.
+A reference guide showing which Lodash and Underscore JavaScript functions can be replaced with plain built-in JavaScript, plus an ESLint plugin that flags these replaceable calls automatically in your code.

 Mindmap